-This principle is used if all compressors are of the same type and size.
+This principle is used if all compressors are of the same type and size. (though not speed-controlled).
 The compressor cuts-in and cuts-out in accordance with the "First In First Out" principle (FIFO) to equalise operating hours between the compressors.
 Speed-regulated compressors will always be cut in first, and the variable capacity is used to fill capacity gaps between the subsequent steps.